gryan12/anonymous_ecommerce/shop/README.txt

             each should be run in a separate terminal window.
 The web interface and aca-py swagger API can then be accessed via localhost on the ports displayed in the terminal output, shown below for convenience:

-            bank:     interface: :5042/home    swagger API: :5041
+            bank:     interface: :7032/home    swagger API: :7041
             vendor:   interface: :7042/home    swagger API: :7041
             shipper:  interface: :7052/home    swagger API: :7051
-            user:     interface: :9052/home    swagger API: :9051
+            user:     interface: :7062/home    swagger API: :7051

     Demo uses a web interface, and is implemented with Flask.
-    The interface in particular is very much a WIP, with all rednered rtext currently left as raw json and there being little action enforcement.

-    PLan to soon setup clear rendering of javascript and server-push events for a clear event-log on the interface page, to make it much more clear what aries-indy protocols have been / are being executed.

    Connections:
-        --> connections currently establishes through pasting invitation JSON. invitation creation and receipt is done on the home pages of the interface.

-            --nb temporarily will need to input a new invite when connceting to a previous agent (i.e. only current connection is used for anoncreds exchange). will change this soon
+            Connections between agents are established through pasting invite json details.

+The intended flow of agent actions is outlined below.
+There is the option of directly choosing to issue and request credentials and proofs, with the actions under the credentials and proof tabs resepectively, or the shop tab provides a guided/enforced sequence of actions between the agents.

-Demo flow (not enforced):
+Demo flow:

-1. User agent establishes connection with bank.
+1. User agent establishes connection with the vendor.

+2. User requests to purchase an item.

+3. Vendor approves purchase request (automated to reduce clutter steps)

+4. User establishes connection with Bank.

+5. The user proves payment agreement to the Bank.

-2.     bank issues credential to user.
+6. The bank issues a proof of payment credential to the user.

-3. User establishes connection with vendor.
+7. The user establishes a fresh connection (or can reuse) with the vendor.

-4. Vendor requests proof of payment, user obliges
+8. The user proves payment to the vendor

+9. The vendor issues the user a credential containing the package number for their goods

+10. The shipping service establishes a connection to the vendor.

+11. The shipping service issues a credential confirming receipt of package number to the vendor

+12. The vendor resues conneciton to user to propose proof of reciept (that package at shipping service)

-5. User establishes connection with shipping service.
+13. The user establishes a connection with the shipping service.

+14. The user proves package ownership to the vendor.

+15. Completed. (upon success, the shipper would label and send goods at this point)

 6. Shipping service requests proof of package ownership, user obliges.

-Implementing the other variation(s) atm but above is only flow that works so far.

 File description:

-	-> [dir] support. helper funcs
-		--creds.py: for building indy/aries anoncreds json
-		--outbound_routing.py: funcitons for making http requests to acapy instance --

-	-> flaskcontroller.py: the controller logic, for all roles --flask is used to handle webhooks originating from the aca instance --and to provide the web interface for interacting with the controllers.

-	-> agent_proc.py: logic for initialising acapy instance

-	-> start_shop_agent.sh: script to initialise an agent

 Assumptions:
     The public DID of payment services are made available through application code.